-A range of international banks, money transfer organizations including HSBC, Bank of American Merrill Lynch, Western Union, Standard Chartered, Azimo and Xoom benefit from Earthport's cross border payments solutions.
+A range of international banks and money transfer organisations, including HSBC, Bank of American Merrill Lynch, Western Union, Standard Chartered, Azimo and Xoom, benefit from Earthport's cross-border payments solutions.

 Earthport is the largest open global bank payment network, serving financial institutions, digital commerce companies and money transfer organisations.
 With one connection to Earthport, our clients - representing some of the world's most respected brands - benefit from the wide range of cost effective cross-border payment options, coupled with sophisticated validation and compliance services.